Planning for Graduate School

 - PSYCH-620 Psychology of Personality

 Students who wish to go to graduate school are encouraged to obtain a firm foundation in science (regardless of their specific interests in clinical, experimental, social, industrial, etc.).
 Courses in computer science (CMPSC-200: Fundamentals of Computer Programming), biology, chemistry, mathematics, etc., provide such a background.
 In addition, courses in philosophy (Introduction to Logic, Philosophy of Science), sociology, and other social sciences would provide useful electives.
-Finally, students who do well in Elementary Statistics (STAT-330) are encouraged to take Statistical Methods for Social Sciences (STAT-702) as an additional elective.
-Those students who have a strong mathematics background may want to skip Elementary Statistics and go directly to Statistical Methods (thus using the latter course to satisfy the statistics requirement in the core).
+Finally, students who do well in Introduction to Statistics (STAT-325) are encouraged to take Statistical Methods for the Sciences (STAT-703) as an additional elective.
+Those students who have a strong mathematics background may want to skip Introduction to Statistics and go directly to Statistical Methods (thus using the latter course to satisfy the statistics requirement in the core).

 Students who wish to go to graduate school are also strongly encouraged to gain research experience by working closely with someone on the faculty.
 It is the student's responsibility to seek out faculty in making such an arrangement.
 The faculty are usually willing to assist students with this valuable part of their training.
 Credit for such work usually takes the form of enrollment in such courses as Topics (PSYCH-790) or Problems (PSYCH 599 or 799).
 While such experience is valuable, it should be noted that an overabundance of such "topics" and "problems" courses can actually be detrimental to the evaluation of a student's transcript by graduate departments.
 It is probably wise to enroll in no more than a combined total of 12 hours of topics or problems, and no more than 3-4 hours in any one semester.
 These numbers should be considered the maximum, not the norm.
 For more information on this, students may want to consult their academic advisors.